 At a time when many law firms struggle to close the gender gap, Ropes & Gray has been recognized as a leading firm for advancing gender equity.
-For three years in a row, Law360 named Ropes & Gray to its top ten list of “Best Law Firms for Female Attorneys,” recognizing it as having the highest percentage of women equity partners.
+For four years in a row, Law360 named Ropes & Gray to its top ten list of “Best Law Firms for Female Attorneys,” recognizing its high percentage of women equity partners.
 The Chambers Women in Law Awards has honored Ropes & Gray for having the industry’s “Best Mentoring Program” and as “Law Firm of the Year in Promoting Flexible Work Environments and Innovative Programs for Mothers.”
 Since 2010, the firm has consistently been recognized as a top firm for diversity for women by the Vault survey of the 150 most prestigious law firms in the country.

 Some of our women partners, together